-In the lower left of SlopeCharts is an icon which resembles a gear, and clicking this brings up the Preferences dialog box.
-This lets you control many aspects of SlopeCharts, including where you want to see notes others have made about any chart, what the default symbol loaded is, how much data to load, and whether or not the chart automatically refreshes.
+Clicking the gear brings up the Preferences dialog box.
+This lets you control dozens of aspects of SlopeCharts, including whether you want to see notes others have made about any chart, what the default symbol loaded is, how much data to load, and whether or not the chart automatically refreshes.

 Because there are so many choices, the preferences have been arranged into five well-organized groups, which you can access by clicking on the appropriate tab.
 When Preferences first appears, the middle tab, General, is selected by default.
 The checkboxes, dropdowns, and slider controls are self-explanatory.

 The leftmost tab is Appearance (note that the tabs are alphabetically arranged).
 These dropdowns and checkboxes control important cosmetic attributes of SlopeCharts.